gaehlerm/SoftwareEngineering/README.md

 print(zurich.postcode())
 ```

 A little side remark: `match case` statements were only introduced with python 3.10.
-This is because they are not supposed to simply replace the switch case statements of for example C++ or shown in the examples here. // for the whole story see https://youtu.be/ASRqxDGutpA
+This is because they are not supposed to simply replace the switch case statements of for example C++ or shown in the examples here. [for the whole story see https://youtu.be/ASRqxDGutpA]

 As a summary one can say that `match case` statements are not that bad at all.
 Though they could easily be replaced by dictionaries and they should be wrapped inside a function to make them reusable and obey the SRP.
 Additionally they are a great match with polymorphism in the creation of objects to prevent further `if` statements.

 ## Strings

 "You should never use two different languages in a single file.
-English is also a language" // ?
+English is also a language" - ?

 After pointers and Booleans, strings are probably the third most dangerous data type.
 Many programmers check two strings for equality.
 One of them is written in plain text in the code.
 A possibly twenty-character long string.
 If a single character is wrong you have a bug and there is no way the computer is able to know and warn you.
 Of course, you can make this kind of code work.
 But it is extremely brittle.
 You should eliminate such risk whenever possible.
 String comparison is a possible source for errors and we should avoid them whenever possible.
 As we’ve already seen you should always consider using enums if you want to do string comparison.